vignakodali/LearningApp/README.md

 Personal Dashboard: Each user has a dashboard showing enrolled courses.
 Instructor & Student Roles: Different views based on user roles.
 Technologies Used
-Java (version X.X)
+Java
-Spring Boot (version X.X.X)
+Spring Boot
 AWS DynamoDB for data storage
 AWS Cognito for user authentication
 Thymeleaf for server-side rendering
 Gradle/Maven for dependency management

 Setup Instructions
 Prerequisites
-Java - Ensure Java JDK is installed (version X.X or later).
+Java - Ensure Java JDK is installed .
 AWS Account - Set up a DynamoDB table and a Cognito User Pool in AWS.
 AWS CLI - Install AWS CLI and configure it with your AWS credentials.

 Installation
 Clone the Repository: